Marbury v. Madison: Judicial review and striking down the law

-Third, the Court said that denying the supremacy of the Constitution over Congress's acts would mean that "courts must close their eyes on the constitution, and see only the law."
-This, Marshall wrote, would make Congress omnipotent, since none of the laws it passed would ever be invalid.
+Third, the court said that denying the supremacy of the Constitution over Congress's acts would mean that "courts must close their eyes on the constitution, and see only the law."
+This, Marshall wrote, would make Congress omnipotent, because none of the laws it passed would ever be invalid.

 Marshall then gave several other reasons in favor of judicial review.
-He reasoned that the authorization in Article III of the Constitution that the Court can decide cases arising "under this Constitution" implied that the Court had the power to strike down laws conflicting with the Constitution.
+He reasoned that the authorization in Article III of the Constitution that the court can decide cases arising "under this Constitution" implied that the court had the power to strike down laws conflicting with the Constitution.
 This, Marshall wrote, meant that the Founders were willing to have the American judiciary use and interpret the Constitution when judging cases.
 He also said that federal judges' oaths of office—in which they swear to discharge their duties impartially and "agreeably to the Constitution and laws of the United States"—requires them to support the Constitution.
-Lastly, Marshall reasoned that judicial review is implied in the Supremacy Clause of Article VI of the U.S. Constitution, since it declares that the supreme law of the United States is the Constitution and laws made "in Pursuance thereof", rather than the Constitution and all federal laws generally.
+Lastly, Marshall reasoned that judicial review is implied in the Supremacy Clause of article VI of the U.S. Constitution, because it declares that the supreme law of the United States is the Constitution and laws made "in Pursuance thereof".

-Having given his list of reasons, Marshall concluded the Court's opinion by reaffirming the Court's ruling on the invalidity of Section 13 of the Judiciary Act and, therefore, the Court's inability to issue Marbury's writ of mandamus.
+Having given his list of reasons, Marshall concluded the court's opinion by reaffirming the court's ruling on the invalidity of section 13 of the Judiciary Act and, therefore, the court's inability to issue Marbury's writ of mandamus.